lukirudaka/lukis-chroot-resources/running-steam.md

 Note that this will break opening game properties, and uninstalling games, so comment it out if you want to uninstall anything or add any launch flags.

 Also use DXVK-GPLASYNC to get DXVK 2.5.
 It runs way faster than anything Box64droid provides in that old chroot.

+If you're making something similar to DEXtop, I would suggest putting the rootfs under something like "/opt/wineroot" or just "/box64rootfs" or something.
+I dunno, somewhere inside your DEXtop rootfs.